musman-uk/portfolio/workflow-process/README.md

 ## 🔍 Workflow Process

-This section reveal insights into how I think and work, illustrated through case studies.
+This section goes beyond the finished projects to share the reasoning, methods, and values that shape how I work.
+Each case study highlights not just what I built, but the thinking behind it.

 | Focus              | Summary                              | Result                                  | Details |